 Why cockatiels like head scratches- Bottom line

 Why cockatiels like head scratches?
-Cockatiels enjoy head scratches because it feels good, and it’s a way to bond with their owners.
+Cockatiels or birds likeenjoy head scratches because it feels good, and it’s a way to bond with their owners.
 Cockatiels will also sometimes nibble on their owner’s hair or earlobes as a sign of affection.
-If you want to show your cockatiel some love, give it a good head scratch today!
+If you want to show your cockatiel or your new bird some love, give it a good ambient attention today!